-2. Learn to collaborate easily.
+2. Learn to collaborate.

 As the CCO, you need to work very closely with the rest of the C-suite.
 It's your responsibility to unite the C-suite in seeing the customer's perspective.

 With each of these decisions, you have to collaborate with others and teach them how to tackle problems with a different mindset.

 The important thing is to work together.
-Since the CCO position is so relatively new, it may be easy for other members of the C-suite to treat it as less significant.
+Since the CCO position is still becoming an established seat in the C-suite, it may be easy for other executives to treat it as less significant.